bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 This will provide more insight into what's happening and might point you directly to the issue.

 To specify a different SSH port for Ansible to connect to a host in your inventory file (often an `ini` file format), you can use the `ansible_port` variable for the specific host or group of hosts.
-This is particularly useful if your server does not use the default SSH port (`22`).
+This is useful if your server does not use the default SSH port (`22`).

 Here is an example of how to specify a custom SSH port in your inventory file: